conwqi1/phase_0_unit_1/week_3/1_git_started/my_solution.md

 #### clone
 <!-- Your defnition here -->
+copy the remote dirctory and save it to local.
 #### commit
 <!-- Your defnition here -->
+save the file just added to git
 #### fetch
 <!-- Your defnition here -->